End-to-End Weak Supervision: Experiments

 To evaluate the proposed system, we benchmark it against state-of-the-art systems that aggregate multiple weak supervision sources for classification problems, without any labeled training data.
 We compare our proposed approach with the following systems: 1) \emph{Snorkel}, a popular system proposed in \cite{Snorkel, Multitask}; 2) \emph{Triplet}, exploits a closed-form solution for binary classification under certain assumptions \cite{triplets}; and 3) \emph{Triplet-mean} and \emph{Triplet-median}~\cite{TripletsMean}, which are follow-up methods based on \emph{Triplet} with the aim of making the method more robust.

 We report the held-out test set performance of \weasel's downstream model $f$.
-Note that in many settings it is often not possible to apply the encoder model to make predictions at test time, since the LFs usually do not cover all data points (e.g. in Spouses only 25.8\% of training samples get at least one LF vote), and can be difficult to apply to new samples (e.g. when the LFs are crowdsourced annotations).
-In contrast, the downstream model is expected to generalize to arbitrary unseen data points. \\ We observe strong results for our model, with 4 out of 5 top scores, and a lift of 6.1 F1 points over the next best label model in the Amazon dataset.
+Note that in many settings it is often not possible to apply the encoder model to make predictions at test time, since the LFs usually do not cover all data points (e.g. in Spouse only 25.8\% of training samples get at least one LF vote), and can be difficult to apply to new samples (e.g. when the LFs are crowdsourced annotations).
+In contrast, the downstream model is expected to generalize to arbitrary unseen data points.

+We observe strong results for our model, with 4 out of 5 top scores, and a lift of 6.1 F1 points over the next best label model-based method in the Amazon dataset.
 Our results are summarized in Table~\ref{tab:mainResults}.
 Since our model is based on a neural network, we hypothesize that the large relative lift in performance on the Amazon review dataset is due to it being the largest dataset size on which we evaluate on -- we expect this lift to hold or become larger as the training set size increases.
-To obtain the comparisons shown in Table~\ref{tab:mainResults}, we run Snorkel over six different label model hyperparameter configurations, and report the best score based on the validation set AUC.
+To obtain the comparisons shown in Table~\ref{tab:mainResults}, we run Snorkel over six different label model hyperparameter configurations, and train the downstream model on the labels estimated by the label model with the best AUC score on the validation set.
 We do not report Triplet-median in the main table, since it only converged for the two tasks with very small numbers of labeling functions.
 Interestingly, we observed that training the downstream model on the hard labels induced by majority vote leads to a competitive performance, better than triplet methods in four out of five datasets.
 This baseline is not reported in previous papers (only the raw majority vote is usually reported, without training a classifier).
 Our own model, \weasel, on the other hand consistently improves over the majority vote baseline (which in Table \ref{tab:tableResultsAppendix}, in the appendix, can be seen to lead to similar performance as an untrained encoder network, $e$, that is left at its random initialization).